AmarBackInField/American-Express-Challenge-2024/README.md

-*So We participated in this challenge in June,2024.
+*We participated in this challenge in June,2024.
 This hackathon Based on the Machine Learning.
 Our Team secured First rank in Round 1 and third rank in round 2 having 74% accuracy among all IIT's and IIM's participants.*

 # So in this hackathon, we used several approches,:-